 The law, which does not apply to e-cigarettes, came into effect on 1 January 2016.
 Minister for Children and Youth Affairs James Reilly said the ban is being introduced to bring about a culture change so that people do not engage in the activity.

-For further information from the Department of Health website please click here.
+Read further information on the Department of Health website